donpironet/TextMasker/README.md

 github "donpironet/TextMasker" ~> 1.0.0
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `TextMasker.framework` into your Xcode project.

 ## License